velll/deformat/README.md

 # Deformat
-A web tool to convert special characters to HTML codes
+A web tool to convert special characters to HTML codes.
+Available at https://deformat.paulgoesdeep.com.

 Basically, `"` to `&quot;`, `&` to `&amp;` and so on.